Sarah Harper

 Cancer Research UK has more information about the stages of cancer and the grading of different types of cancer.

 The stage and grade of your cancer will significantly impact your case.
-If your cancer has progressed to a later stage and grade as a result of your misdiagnosis or delay in treatment, and we are able to prove that this has impacted your condition, you may be able to make a misdiagnosed cancer claim.
+If your cancer has progressed to a later stage and grade as a result of your misdiagnosis or delay in treatment, you may be able to make a misdiagnosed cancer claim.

 While we know no amount of compensation will ever rectify what has happened, it can ease some of the financial stress you may be under as a result of your treatment, as well as help with any future care you may need.